 You can get up every day knowing God’s plan for today is good.
 His goodness and His love are like guardrails on your life and everything that comes in, even in the fallen world, even from the enemy, even from your own flesh, He is going to orchestrate in a way to bring about the highest, best good in you.
 Man, is this an offer you can’t refuse, or what?

 Turn to the final page.
 Let’s talk now about an action step.
 How then can you experience God’s peace and power in your situation today?
 I mean, I hope some of you are sitting here and thinking, “You know, man, fantastic!
 I just, I didn’t realize…” Jesus, what did He say?
 “I’m the Good Shepherd; the sheep know My voice.
 I came that you might have life, and have it abundantly.”

 And I hope lots of you are here saying, “Man, am I glad that Jesus is my Shepherd.”
-But what if you’re here, like we heard in a couple baptisms, and maybe you asked Him to be your Savior but maybe it’s been months ago, or years ago, or many years ago, and you find yourself here and you feel distant from God and you think, “Gosh, can I really get in on this?”
+But what if you’re here, there’s… maybe He, you asked Him to be your Savior but maybe it’s been months ago, or years ago, or many years ago, and you find yourself here and you feel distant from God and you think, “Gosh, can I really get in on this?”
 Yes.
 That’s why God brought you today, so you can get in on this.
 He wants you to come back into the fold so He can love you, provide for you, protect you, and give you His promise.